-Only about 25% to 35% of diamonds show any degree of fluorescence in reaction to long-wave UV light.
+Only about 25% to 35% of diamonds show any degree of fluorescence when exposed to long-wave UV light.
 Over 95% of these diamonds have a fluorescent blue color.
-Fluorescence in diamonds is the brightness that can be seen when the diamond is under ultraviolet (UV) light (that is, you will see a shine on 30% of diamonds under ultraviolet light).
-When exposed to ultraviolet light, there will be a diamond that will shine in different colors.
+Fluorescence in diamonds is the brightness that can be seen when the diamond is under ultraviolet (UV) light.
+GIA rates diamond fluorescence as None, Weak, Medium, Strong and Very Strong.

-It may be due to the presence of fluorescence in the diamond and should not be the problem unless it causes the diamond to blur in daylight (occurs due to strong fluorescence).
+Understanding the different types of rhinestones can help couples decide if they really want a natural diamond or if an artificial stone is suitable.
+Some sources say that blue diamonds could be real, while others say that if a diamond turns blue, it's not of high quality.
 Another practical benefit of buying a diamond with fluorescence is that it can help improve the color appearance of diamonds in the lower color ranges.
 By knowing how to check the authenticity of a diamond, couples can protect themselves from unscrupulous people and find a gem they cherish, whether it's a natural diamond or not.
-Fluorescence can cause diamond to shine and shine brighter than a diamond that lacks fluorescent properties.
+Fluorescence can cause diamond to shine brighter than a diamond that lacks fluorescent properties.

-The diamond may appear to glow purple under a black light because the source itself looks a little violet. .
+The diamond may appear to glow purple under a black light because the source itself looks a little violet.